 - How can you do this at minimal expense?

-- What should your be spending your cash on now?
+- What should you be spending your cash on now?

-With these three things in mind, you will be in a good position to manage your refurbishment costs and optimize your plans.
-The most important thing is to always have return on investment in your peripheral vision.
-Then plan for work to be done in under a few weeks, at a time of year where loss of trade is at a minimal.
+With these three things in mind, you will be in a good position to manage your refurbishment costs and optimise your plans.
+The most important thing is to always have a return on investment in your peripheral vision.
+Then plan for work to be done in under a few weeks, at a time of year where loss of trade is minimal.

 So what happens if things go over budget?